 During the "Pre-Columbian" period existing prior to the late 15th-century arrival of the Spanish (see p.
-6 of Part 1 Culture General), Colombia was home to several indigenous groups residing along the Pacific and Atlantic coasts and in the Andes Mountains.
-Most of these groups were fishers, hunters, and nomadic agriculturalists.
-The Chibcha had the most politically centralized society in the region, practicing sedentary farming and developing a highly structured economy in the high basins of Colombia's easternmost Andes ridge.
+6 of Part 1 Culture General), Colombia was home to several indigenous groups residing along the Pacific and Atlantic coasts and

 One Chibcha group, the Taironas, developed an urban civilization around 800 AD in the mountains near present-day Santa Marta on the Caribbean coast.
 Achievements included great stone engineering feats, notably irrigation and drainage works, temples, roads, and bridges.
 The largest Chibcha group was the Muisca, whose population likely reached 800,000 or more in the late 15th century.
 Talented weavers, the Muisca cultivated corn and potatoes near present-day Bogotá.